United States of Eurasia

-"United States of Eurasia" is a song by British alternative rock band Muse, featured on their fifth studio album The Resistance.
+"United States of Eurasia" is a song by English rock band Muse, featured on their fifth studio album The Resistance.
 The song was made available as a free download online on 21 July 2009.
 It is followed by an instrumental solo, "Collateral Damage", based on Nocturne in E-flat major, Op.
 9, No. 2 by Frédéric Chopin.

 Background and composition

 "United States of Eurasia" was the first song title to be confirmed as on The Resistance, after fans worked it out from a photograph of its sheet music uploaded on the band's Twitter profile.
 On 3 July 2009, the album's track listing was revealed, with "United States..." positioned fourth between "Undisclosed Desires" and "Guiding Light".

 In a pre-release interview featured in the August edition of music magazine Mojo, vocalist and guitarist Matthew Bellamy reveals the song to be inspired by "a book called The Grand Chessboard by Zbigniew Brzezinski," explaining that "Brzezinski has the viewpoint that the Eurasian landmass, ie Europe, Asia and the Middle East, needs to be controlled by America to secure the oil supply."
 Bellamy goes on to suggest that the song is also influenced by George Orwell's novel Nineteen Eighty-Four, in which Eurasia is one of Earth's three super-states.